Find the best independent news sources.

 Infotainment and the Other Threat to Press Freedoms

-In the early '60s, William Paley, CEO of CBS News, threw a year-end dinner for his news division, during which he outlined his plan for the year ahead.
+In the early '60s, William Paley, CEO of CBS News, threw a year-end dinner for his news division.
+During the gathering, he outlined his plan for the year ahead.
 When questioned about the costs of his ambitious plan, he replied: "Don't worry about that.
 I've got Jack Benny to make money for me."

 This was the norm in broadcast news at the time: news divisions were public services and not expected to make money.
 In part, this was due to Congressional guardrails like the Fairness Doctrine.
 But there was another more high-minded motivator: the idea that news reporting was a fundamental part of democracy that brought prestige to the networks.
 Edward Murrow and Walter Cronkite were the voices of the nation, trusted by millions of Americans.